 My mother loves cheese.
-(Actually, that is an understatement, since she once told me she could actually LIVE on cheese and bread.)
+Actually, that is an understatement since she once told me she could LIVE on cheese and bread.
 But what she REALLY loves is smelly German Cheese.
 Stinky, ripe, room-clearing, odoriferous cheese.
 Woe to the curious child who accidentally opened up the container with Limburger!
-(You would end up with that smell in your nose for the rest of the day).
-As it turns out, Germany has many really stinky cheeses!
+You would end up with that smell in your nose for the rest of the day.
+As it turns out, Germany has many stinky cheeses!
 Including a few that will get you asked to leave public transportation.
-So, go nuts, eat the cheese!
-(Just do it outside….)
+So, go nuts and eat the cheese!
+(Just do it outside, please.)
 These all go well with a slice of Rye bread and a Beer!

-(Now I’m wondering if Biergartens were invented so people could eat their smelly Geman cheese in peace…)
+(Now I’m wondering if Biergartens were invented so people could eat their smelly German cheeses in peace.)

 Smelly German Cheese